top of page

 What do you get out of it?

-Amazing network opportunities with other students, professional peers and with high-level speakers.
+Amazing network opportunities with other students, professional peers, and high-level speakers

-An exploration of your own Jewish identity, personal values and connection to Israel.
+An exploration of your own Jewish identity, personal values and connection to Israel

-The possibility to form valuable connections and long-lasting friendships with people all over the world.
+The possibility to form valuable connections and long-lasting friendships with people all over the world

 How does it work?